 The effects of stress on physical health and immune system functioning are well documented.
 Fourteen percent of the participants often feel they are unable to control the important things in their life, and 11% feel difficulties are piling up so high that they cannot overcome them.
 However, 69% are confident about their ability to handle their personal problems.
 Stress was measured on a scale from 0 to 4 (with 4 representing more stress).
-Lesbians report an of LGBT older adult participants average score of 1.2, bisexual women 1.5, gay men 1.2, bisexual men 1.4, and transgender older adults 1.6.
-Bisexual women are more likely to experience higher levels of stress than lesbians, as are transgender older adults compared with non-transgender older adults regardless of age, income, and education.
-Bisexual men report higher levels of stress than gay men, but the differences are not report loneliness significant after adjusting for sociodemographic differences.
+Lesbians report an average score of 1.2, bisexual women 1.5, gay men 1.2, bisexual men 1.4, and transgender older adults 1.6.
+Bisexual women are more likely to experience higher levels of stress than lesbians, as are transgender older adults compared with non-transgender older adults, regardless of age, income, and education.
+Bisexual men report higher levels of stress than gay men, but the differences are not significant after adjusting for socio-demographic differences.